reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 You'll likely also want to add some logic for error handling and to track whether the content is loading.
 You can build a Hook like this yourself or use one of the many solutions already available in the React ecosystem. **Although this alone won't be as efficient as using a framework's built-in data fetching mechanism, moving the data fetching logic into a custom Hook will make it easier to adopt an efficient data fetching strategy later.**

 In general, whenever you have to resort to writing Effects, keep an eye out for when you can extract a piece of functionality into a custom Hook with a more declarative and purpose-built API like `useData` above.
-The fewer raw `useEffect` calls you have in your components, the easier you will find to maintain your application.
+The fewer raw `useEffect` calls you have in your Components, the easier you will find to maintain your application.

 <Recap>